zhanglab2021/CPIA_Dataset/ReadMe.md

 | Weinart et al, Scientific Reports 2012               | CPIA_ROI_1_Crop&Resize                         | jpg    | FALSE     |
 | WSSS4LUAD                                            | CPIA_ROI_1_Crop&Resize                         | png    | TRUE      |

-# CPIA_Mini
+# CPIA-Mini

 The CPIA-Mini dataset is a lightweight and categorically balanced CPIA fraction.
 In this dataset, sample number ratio of XL, L, M, and S is around 1:16:32:32.

-The CPIA_Mini dataset can be downloaded at:
+The CPIA-Mini dataset can be downloaded at:

 BaiduDisk: https://pan.baidu.com/s/1alRuGmxa7fXQRhTiOlfKrw  Password: 9ub9